predadorBR/cowfc_installer/README.md

 This script comes in 1 phases for Debian.
 -	Install CoWFC & Reboot

-Ubuntu script use PHP 7.1 & MySQL<br/>
+Ubuntu script use PHP 7.1 & MySQL\
-Debian script use PHP 7.4 & MariaDB
+Debian script use PHP 7.4 & MariaDB\
+AWS Ubuntu 16.04 script use PHP 7.0 & MySQL

 ❤️ Credits
 -------